descholar-ceo/descholar-ceo/README.md

 # :handshake: Hello!
 My name is Mugirase Emmanuel :man: I live in Rwanda

-## I am a Full-Stack Software Engineer, Tecnical Lead, Software/Technical support Engineer, and Mentor
+## I am a Full-Stack Software Engineer, Software/Technical support Engineer, and Mentor
 ### About me
 Collaborative, responsible, detail-oriented, and growth mindset are the top four adjectives that best define my aptitude towards work.